History of Dunham Township

 The township is known as an Island area because the settlers of early days would build their farmsteads on the islands between the marshes.

 As far back as 1870, sheep raising was the largest industry for the township.
 It was believed at that time the land was better for sheep raising than grain.
-The 1870's were harsh for sheep farmers with all the dog attacks to their herds.
+The 1870's were harsh for sheep farmers with many dog attacks to their herds.

-The first purebred horses were brought into the township, than any part of the county.
-They were Norman horses, but later years they were renamed to Percherons.
+The first purebred horses were brought into the township, then any part of the county.
+They were Norman horses, but in later years they were renamed to Percherons.

 A cyclone was recorded in the township on May 18, 1883.
-Damaged many barns and livestock was lost.
+Damaged many barns and livestock were lost.
 On April 21,1967 a tornado damaged the Southwest part of the township.

 The Harvard Area 1829-1976 First Edition Harvard Bicentennial Committee